1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 ![SuperSlicer firmware](../assets/images/klipperfw_superslicer-flavor.png)

 Both slicers have many functionalities to finetune and control the output - you can even choose between different patterns for the top layer finish.
 They're both pretty identical overall, yet they differ in certain functions.
-One of them worth mentioning is a handy set of calibration tools that comes with SuperSlicer.
+One of them being worth mentioned is a *handy set of calibration tools that comes with SuperSlicer*.
 This function actually guides you step by step through the calibration process and allows you to generate calibration models like temperature or retraction towers with individual settings by just a few clicks.

 *I personally would suppose to use the "Arachne Edition" of SuperSlicer (already implemented in the recent version of PrusaSlicer) and enable that function (Print Settings -> Perimeters) as it improves the quality of the printed parts.*